kubeflow/community/security/self-assessment.md

 - Kubeflow projects have a dedicated CNCF Slack channel `kubeflow-contributors` used for developer communication.
-- Kubeflow KSC has private mailing list for maintainers and users asks: `ksc@kubeflow.org`
+- Kubeflow KSC has a private mailing list for maintainers and user requests: `ksc@kubeflow.org`

 ### Inbound